awakesecurity/proto3-suite/README.md

 ## Building

 The Nix shell provides an incremental build environment (but see below for testing).
-From the root of this repository:
+From the root of this repository, run:

 ```bash
 $ nix-shell
 [nix-shell]$ cabal build
 ```

-Once your source code compiles and you want to test, do this instead:
+Once your source code compiles and you want to test, run this instead:

 ```bash
 $ nix-shell